Zac-Evans/egtt-features/README.md

 <img src="https://github.com/user-attachments/assets/161da31d-8b95-4ea9-921b-fd846fc6be13" width="600">

 ### - Jira token encryption
-Jira tokens are currently stored unencrypted on the database, which is a potential security risk for our clients.
+3rd party tokens were being stored unencrypted on the database, which is a potential security risk.
 The old app and new app have both been updated to only store and utilize encrypted keys now.
-The unencrypted Jira tokens are still on the database for now, but they will be removed after a testing period.